AJHenry/personalwebsite/README.md

-# personalwebsite
+# Personal Website

-The github repo to host my personal website
+This is the GitHub repo to host my personal website.

+It currently uses no framework other than Bootstrap and some jQuery